ucbrise/clipper/logging/README.md

-# Clipper Logging Architecture with Fluentd
+# Clipper Logging with Fluentd